coderefinery/git-collaborative/guide.md

   pull requests are a different mechanism specific to GitHub, GitLab...
 - The behavior that additional commits to a branch from which a pull request has been created get appended to the pull request needs to be explained

+### Centralized workflow exercise

+Remind participants to not rush ahead but do one step at a time collectively and discuss after each step.
+The effect is then better.

+If some participants already go ahead, they will manage to push changes and the history will be different than what is expected.

+### Both centralized and forking exercises

+It is practical if instructor forks the repo first and then we use the fork as a base.
+This makes it easier to clean up afterwards (fork can simply be deleted afterwards).